 - Cardiovascular or pulmonary issues

 - Multiple trauma

 - Neurological conditions such as motor neuron diseases, multiple sclerosis, muscular dystrophy, myopathy, Parkinson’s disease, polyneuropathy

 - Stroke (CVA)

-To be admitted, patients must meet (at minimum) the following criteria:
+To be admitted to Cheyenne Regional’s ARU and begin an inpatient rehabilitation program, you must meet (at minimum) the following criteria:

 - Require medical oversight from a physician specializing in physical rehabilitation